Yacarreon93/training-react-boilerplate/README.md

 16. react hot reload a react app in development with react hot loader
 17. npm avoid duplicate commands by calling one npm script from another
 18. webpack analyze a production javascript bundle with webpack bundle analyzer
+19. webpack externalize dependencies to be loaded via cdn with webpack